How the Loss of One Truth Sent Western Culture Straight to Crazy Town-

 May he turn our hearts to him, to walk in obedience to him and keep the commands, decrees and laws he gave our ancestors~ 1st Kings 8:58

-I emerged from cyberspace ninety minutes later, drained, but armed with what I believe are some answers to a question that has been plaguing the modern Church for the better part of a decade.
+I emerged from Facebook ninety minutes later, drained, but armed with what I believe are some answers to a question that has been plaguing the modern Church for the better part of a decade:

 Why are millennials leaving the church?

-For years Church leaders have suspected that too many rules and a focus on doctrinal issues have bored and offended millennials, causing them to seek answers elsewhere.
+For years, Church leaders have suspected too many rules and a focus on doctrinal issues have bored and offended millennials, causing them to seek in a less restrictive religious environment.
 After my discussion with a half dozen or so random millennials this past week I am beginning to suspect our assumptions are at least partially incorrect.

 They also seemed to feel that most Christians were very quick to apply rules regarding sexual behavior to others (homosexuals) but not so quick to apply rules regarding divorce and other forms of sexual sin (adultery, pornography) to themselves and other Church members.
 They seemed to be genuinely baffled and repelled by the hypocrisy of those double standards.
 As a result, they have a tough time reconciling the actions of Christians with the teachings of the New Testament.

-Those millennials who grew up in Christian homes appeared to be unfamiliar with what most would consider basic Christian teachings and doctrine (sin, Jesus, forgiveness, repentance, the Old Testament, etc.).
+I was most surprised by those millennials who grew up in Christian homes who appeared to be unfamiliar with what most would consider basic Christian teachings and doctrine (sin, Jesus, forgiveness, repentance, the Old Testament, etc.).
 One mentioned later in a private message that they stopped attending Church because they never really learned anything there.
-They also expressed frustration because no one would answer questions regarding what they saw as discrepancies between science and the Bible.
+A good number also expressed frustration that no one in their church growing up would answer questions regarding what they saw as discrepancies between science and the Bible.
 Rather they were encouraged “to just believe”.

 The Christian community is on the threshold of losing a large portion of an entire generation.
 It’s possible to get them back, but it will require extraordinary effort from all of us.
 First, we need to restructure our thinking and let go of the absurd post-modern notion that no one really cares about doctrine or apologetics anymore.
 We also need to help our youth understand they “why” behind God’s directives.
 Intellectual laziness and “just believe” twaddle will not fly with a generation accustomed to getting their questions answered in seconds via Google.

-Continued intellectual development is imperative but it will only take us so far.
-Revival and spiritual renewal is crucial but will only come through a movement of the Holy Spirit.
+Intellectual development is imperative but it will only take anyone so far.
+Revival and spiritual renewal is crucial.
+However, it must come through a movement of the Holy Spirit, not spiritual fakery.
 The Holy Spirit works in situations where God’s people are seeking to be obedient to God all the time, not pretending to be better than they really are in an effort to impress others while still hanging on to sin.
-It is time for God’s people to pursue true holiness—not the weird, superficial legalism we see in some circles.
-When we do those things, millennials will return.
+It is time for God’s people to pursue true holiness—not the weird, superficial legalism Christians are so easily pulled into.